New Classes Highlight Culture and Inclusion

 Offered to MBA students, the course is designed to help students understand and practice inclusive management skills that will enable them to effectively identify, develop, and lead high-impact, data driven innovations for and with our increasingly diverse world.
 It will be taught by Ella Washington, professor of the practice in management.

-Social Marketing for Social Good
+Social Marketing for Global Good